DeepCodeAI/cli/README.md

   python main.py analyze eclipse/che
   python main.py analyze eclipse/che/08708f0f9a19d121b51af1741b8b5094fe38048b
   ```
+  The second and third variants allow users to get suggestions without cloning a repository to your local machine.
+  Any repository form your platform (Bitbucket, GitHub or Gitlab) that the currently logged in user has access to, can be analyzed.
+  `<owner>` and `<repo>` can usually be extracted from the url of the repository.
+  In the above example this would be: https://github.com/eclipse/che.
-- diff: compare to versions of code.
+- diff: compare two versions of code.
 This will show all suggestions that were introduced with a code change.
   The `<current>` code will be compared to the `<base>` code and only suggestions will be shown that were not present in
   `<base>` but are present in `<current>`.
   ```bash